-Air emissions of our operations organization (6 owned manufacturing facilities) Air pollutant emissions 2020 2021 2022 Nitrogen oxides (NOx) (MT ) 37.58 31.17 32.73 Sulfur oxides (SOx) (MT ) 1.38 1.11 1.14 Volatile organic compounds (VOC's) (MT10) 22.60 19.89 18.06 Ozone-depleting substances (ODS) (kg) 8.23 0.82 1.64
+Air emissions of our operations organization (6 owned manufacturing facilities) Air pollutant emissions 2020 2021 2022 Nitrogen oxides (NOx) (MT 10) 37.58 31.17 32.73 Sulfur oxides (SOx) (MT 10) 1.38 1.11 1.14 Volatile organic compounds (VOC's) (MT 10) 22.60 19.89 18.06 Ozone-depleting substances (ODS) (kg) 8.23 0.82 1.64

-Scope 3 emissions are the result of activities from assets not owned or controlled by the reporting organization, but GHG emissions associated with the value chain.
+1 Scope 3 emissions are the result of activities from assets not owned or controlled by the reporting organization, but GHG emissions associated with the value chain.

-&lt;sup>2 This is an initial estimate of Scope 3 GHG emissions in 2022 based on modelling aligned with The Greenhouse Gas Protocol (GHG Protocol) Corporate Value Chain (Scope 3) Accounting and Reporting Standard (also referred to as the Scope 3 Standard).
+2 This is an initial estimate of Scope 3 GHG emissions in 2022 based on modelling aligned with The Greenhouse Gas Protocol (GHG Protocol) Corporate Value Chain (Scope 3) Accounting and Reporting Standard (also referred to as the Scope 3 Standard).
 The GHG emissions model may be subject to further revision which may result in adjustments to the estimated emissions for 2022 in the future.
-Scope 3 emissions are based on reported emissions, not modeled emissions, and therefore are not directly comparable to Scope 3 emissions.
+Scope 1 and 2 GHG emissions are based on reported emissions, not modeled emissions, and therefore are not directly comparable to Scope 3 emissions.

-&lt;sup>3 All sources that are contributing more than 5% to the total are included individually.
+3 All sources that are contributing more than 5% to the total are included individually.

-&lt;sup>4 MT CO2e = metric ton of carbon dioxide equivalent
+4 MT CO2e = metric ton of carbon dioxide equivalent

-&lt;sup>5 The GHG emissions for purchase goods and services were calculated using financial data and emissions factors from the U.S. EPA Office of Research and Development Environmentally Extended Input-Output (EEIO) Factors, Supply Chain GHG Emission Factors for U.S. Industries and Commodities -- Summary Industry Categories.
+5The GHG emissions for purchase goods and services were calculated using financial data and emissions factors from the U.S. EPA Office of Research and Development Environmentally Extended Input-Output (EEIO) Factors, Supply Chain GHG Emission Factors for U.S. Industries and Commodities-- Summary Industry Categories.

-&lt;sup>6 The GHG emissions for upstream and downstream transportation and distribution were calculated using financial data and emissions factors from and the U.S. EPA Office of Research and Development Environmentally Extended Input-Output (EEIO) Factors, Supply Chain GHG mission Factors for U.S. Industries and Commodities-- Summary Industry Categories
+The GHG emissions for upstream and downstream transportation and distribution were calculated using financial data and emissions factors from and the U.S. EPA Office of Research and Development Environmentally Extended Input-Output (EEIO) Factors, Supply Chain GHG mission Factors for U.S. Industries and Commodities-- Summary Industry Categories

-&lt;sup>7 This source category currently includes the emissions associated with inhaler products.
+7 This source category currently includes the emissions associated with DULERA® and ASMANEX® inhaler products.